schlopshow/aaronk.xyz/_posts/2023-11-15-Collection-I.md

 ---
 **History**

 I always want to be a part of something big.
 I craved the idea that one day, I would look back and see my name in the history books.
 But my philosophy needs to be revised.
 Now more than ever, I realize you can only do so many things to become a crucial part of history.
 The question is, will I live to see the day?
 I don't know if I will; I'll probably die without ever knowing my potential because I lack the motivation.
 I've never been very driven; I have coasted through my hardships and made it out alive.
-Coasting does not show a sign of growth but rather a recession of my talents as a man.
+Coasting does not show a sign of growth but rather a regression of my talents as a man.
 If I was more present, and a part of life, I would have more to offer in terms of history.

-**Going nowhere**
+**Going Nowhere**

 When I'm on that treadmill and bike, I'm going nowhere.
 Ironically, I am going nowhere in my life as well.
 It feels like I'm trapped in limbo, forever running away from my own anxieties.